Arthur Baldwin, 3rd Earl Baldwin of Bewdley: Peerage

 On 10 August 1958, on the death of the second earl, his elder brother, Oliver, Baldwin succeeded to the United Kingdom titles of Earl Baldwin of Bewdley and Viscount Corvedale.
 He spoke in the House of Lords from time to time, mostly on the subjects of transport and industry.

 Personal life

-On 25 August 1936, Baldwin was married to Joan Elspeth Tomes, daughter of Charles Alexander Tomes, merchant in the Far East with Shewan, Tomes & Co.
+On 25 August 1936, Baldwin married Joan Elspeth Tomes, daughter of Charles Alexander Tomes, merchant in the Far East with Shewan, Tomes & Co.
 They had one child: